Polaronic mechanism of Nagaoka ferromagnetism in Hubbard models: Square clusters

 The ground states with cylindrical boundary conditions, shown in Fig.~\ref{fig:CBC}, are qualitatively similar, with the key difference being the development of stripes, for certain dopings, which compete with extended ferromagnetic ordering.
 In this section, however, we focus on arrays with open boundary conditions, deferring a detailed discussion of clusters with cylindrical boundaries to Appendix~\ref{sec:CBC}.
+We note that smaller ($3$\,$\times$\,$3$ and $4$\,$\times$\,$4$) clusters with fully periodic boundary conditions have been studied by Refs.~\cite{nielsen2007nanoscale, nielsen2010search}, and the results therein are in complete consistency with the polaronic mechanism that we develop below.